Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Sample Complexity and Convergence of Multivariate V+A

+We deduce that $\|p\|_{\Omega} \le 2 \|p\|_{\X}$.
+To prove the second argument regarding the cardinality of the mesh, we construct the mesh $\X$ using a standard discretization process.
+For $\Omega \in \R^d$, we enclose $\Omega$ in a $d$-dimensional hypercube $\Omega_{cube}\in \R^{d}$.
+We then cover $\Omega_{cube}$ with equispaced grids dense enough such that \eqref{mesh} is satisfied.
+This gives us $\O(n^{2d})=\O(N^{2})$ number of nodes for the mesh.
+Lastly, the extension from a convex domain to a domain with the finite union of convex bodies is a direct application of \cite[Lemma 4(i)]{Markov}. \end{proof}

-\begin{remark} Theorem \ref{thm1} provides us with a way to discretize the domain and choose sample points that can control the size of the discrete orthogonal polynomial.
-For $\Omega \in \R^d$, we enclose $\Omega$ in a $d$-dimensional hypercube $\Omega_{cube}\in \mathbb{R}^{d}$.
-We then cover $\Omega_{cube}$ with equispaced grids dense enough such that the condition in \eqref{mesh size} is satisfied.
-This gives us $\mathcal{O}(n^{dr})=\mathcal{O}(N^{r})$ number of nodes for the admissible mesh.
+\begin{remark} \textbf{(Equispaced Sampling Method)} Definition \ref{def 1} and Theorem \ref{thm 3.3} provide us with a way to discretize the domain and choose sample points that can control the size of the discrete orthogonal polynomial.
+For $\Omega \in \R^d$, we enclose $\Omega$ in a $d$-dimensional hypercube $\Omega_{cube}\in \R^{d}$.
+We then cover $\Omega_{cube}$ with equispaced grids dense enough such that \eqref{mesh} is satisfied which gives us $\O(n^{dr})=\O(N^{r})$ number of nodes. \end{remark}

 Note that the deterministic sampling method can be further improved in two ways.
-Firstly, instead of sampling in the hypercube domain $\Omega_{cube}$.
-One could sample directly on $\Omega$ using rejection sampling.
-Details on the randomized sampling method are discussed in Theorem \ref{Ramdon AM}.
+Firstly, instead of sampling in the hypercube domain $\Omega_{cube}$, one could sample directly on $\Omega$ using rejection sampling.
+Details on the randomized sampling method are discussed in Section \ref{Randomized sample points}.
 Secondly, instead of taking equispaced samples, we can choose a set of sample points with a `near-optimal weight'.
-Details on near-optimal sampling strategy are discussed in Section \ref{section Weighted LSA}. \end{remark}
+Details on near-optimal sampling strategy are discussed in Section \ref{section Weighted LSA}.

-There are plenty of real domains that satisfy the Markov inequality \eqref{Markov inequality}.
-We give a few examples following \cite{Markov}.

-\begin{itemize} \item Intervals in $\R$ satisfy the Markov property with $r=2$.
-We can form an admissible mesh of cardinality $M = \mathcal{O}(n^{2})$ with equispaced sample points. \item A convex body or unions of finite convex bodies in $\R^d$ satisfy the Markov property with $r=2$.
-We can form an admissible mesh of cardinality $M = \mathcal{O}(n^{2d}) = \mathcal{O}(N^2)$ with equispaced sample grids. \end{itemize}

-\textbf{ Random sample points:} In a high-dimensional domain of which we have no explicit knowledge, it is sometimes easier to generate sample points randomly from the domain by rejection sampling.
-We prove that with $\mathcal{O}(N^2 \log N)$ random sample points generated i.i.d. from a uniform measure, we can also form the admissible mesh with high probability.